-Bacchus Top 5 from the Empordà
+Bacchus Top 5 - Empordà

 OUR TOP 5 FROM THE EMPORDA

-After the Bacchus entourage’s recent trip to the Emporda for some Spring cycling and to meet up with the local wine makers, olive oil producers, restaurateurs and other characters we work with that make our trips so special, we have put pen to paper and come up with our favourite 5 takeaways from the region.
+After the Bacchus team’s recent trip to the Emporda for some Spring cycling and to meet up with the local wine makers, olive oil producers, restaurateurs and other characters we work with that make our trips so special, we have put pen to paper and come up with our favourite 5 takeaways from the region.
 We still have availability for group trips this year, so why not join us for the ride.

 Catalonia and the Emporda have been the ‘secret’ playground for dedicated amateur and pro cyclists in recent years for a reason - peaceful roads, remote mountain trails, coastal vistas and some gnarly climbs if you want them.
 With more stunning routes to choose from than you could shake a stick at, it is best to base your decision on where you would like to have a mid-morning pitstop, a lingering lunch, or spend the next night of your trip.